picotech/picosdk-ps5000a-matlab-instrument-driver/README.md

 We recommend using the [Add-Ons Explorer](https://uk.mathworks.com/help/matlab/matlab_env/get-add-ons.html) in MATLAB in order to install these files and obtain updates.

-If your version of MATLAB does not have the Add-Ons Explorer, download the zip file from the [MATLAB Central File Exchange page](https://uk.mathworks.com/matlabcentral/fileexchange/42820-picoscope-5000-series-matlab-generic-instrument-driver) page and add the root and sub-folders to the MATLAB path.
+If your version of MATLAB does not have the Add-Ons Explorer, download the zip file from the [MATLAB Central File Exchange page](https://uk.mathworks.com/matlabcentral/fileexchange/42820-picoscope-5000-series-matlab-generic-instrument-driver) and add the root and sub-folders to the MATLAB path.

 ### Installing drivers